A Theory of Auditability for Allocation Mechanisms

 From Theorem \ref{thm:dual-dict}, we conclude that the auditability indices of the FPA and APA shall be weakly larger than two.
 In our next result, we show their auditability indices are exactly two, which means that the mechanisms are maximally auditable among non-dual-dictatorial fixed-pay auctions.

 \begin{proposition} $\scalebox{1.1}{$\#$} FPA = \scalebox{1.1}{$\#$} APA = 2$. \end{proposition}

 The result is immediate given the following observation: under both auction formats, whenever an individual $i$ with the highest bid does not receive the object, and some individual $j$ with a lower bid receives it, then $i$ and $j$ detect the deviation.
-The formal proof is immediate and therefore omitted.

 The final (non-fixed-pay) auction mechanism that we study is the \textbf{Second-Price Auction (SPA)}, defined as follows: for any problem $b \in \Theta$ and the corresponding outcome $\omega = SPA(b)$,